 This led her to the field of science communication in 2001 where she has stayed ever since, working largely with Questacon in Canberra, Australia, and also private and not-for-profit organisations in Australia and overseas.
 She has explored the field of science communication quite broadly, working as a presenter, evaluator, event manager, marketing consultant and media trainer.
 Her experience outside of academia shapes her teaching, embedding her courses in 'real world' scenarios with an emphasis on engaging students in practical application of theory wherever possible.

-The relationship between science, the public and the media; influences on beliefs; perceptions of science; evaluation of education and awareness programs; assessment of student learning; critical thinking; scientific literacy.
+The relationship between science, the public and the media; influences on beliefs; perceptions of science; factors affecting interpretation and understanding of communication messages; informal education.

 Peer-reviewed journal papers